yyl/ComputeSimilarity/README.md

 ComputeSimilarity
 =================

-A program to compute similarity of two documents
+A program to compute similarity of two ~~documents~~ hashtags in Twitter

 #### TODO